 - 6. Use of the fuel system (as described in Art.
 2.5.3.2.8.vi) a) from the official Supplier is mandatory, and it must remain standard, as delivered by the official Supplier.
 The only modifications permitted are those specifically described in these regulations.
-The Technical Director may require the team to exchange any parts of the fuel system for another standard part, at any time. - 7.
-Fuel Pump: The fuel tank gauge assembly (i.e. float, arm and support bracket) of the standard fuel pump may be removed. - 8.
+The Technical Director may require the team to exchange any parts of the fuel system for another standard part, at any time. - 8.
 Fuel Tank Design and construction of the fuel tank is free, within the constraints of the FIM Grand Prix Regulations, Art.
 2.5.4.5.
-There are no capacity restrictions. - 9.
-Fuel Delivery Hoses: Fuel delivery hose fittings must remain standard, as supplied.
+There are no capacity restrictions.

+- 9. Fuel Delivery Hoses: Fuel delivery hose fittings must remain standard, as supplied.
 However it is permitted to fit quick -connectors (e.g. "drybreak" connectors) in the fuel lines. - 10.
-Airbox: Only the standard airbox supplied by the official Supplier (including air filter and secondary injectors) may be used.
+Airbox: Only the standard airbox supplied by the official Supplier (including air filter) may be used.
 No modifications, alterations or additions to this airbox are allowed, except as described in Art.
-2.5.3.6.11 below).

-- 11. To ensure correct performance the official Supplier does not recommend any change to the airbox.
-However at the risk of the team, the following changes are allowed: - a) The intake ducts, ahead of the air filter, may be changed to suit individual chassis designs. - b) The resonance chambers and the top of the airbox (airbox lid) may be replaced or modified, provided that the total airbox volume, from the filter back, is no larger than the original.
-Refer to the Appendix, Moto2: Fig.1. - If such a modified cover is fitted, the original air temperature sensor must be fitted on this cover in a position equivalent to the original position, and may not be horizontally closer to the secondary injectors than the original position.
-Refer to the Appendix, Moto2: Fig.2. - c) A catch-tank may be fitted in the engine breather between the cam cover and airbox.
+2.5.3.6.11 below). - 11.
+To ensure correct performance the official Supplier does not recommend any change to the airbox.
+However at the risk of the team, the following changes are allowed: - a) The transition duct; airbox to headstock, ahead of the air filter, may be changed to suit individual chassis designs. - b) A catch-tank may be fitted in the engine breather between the cam cover and airbox.
 The catch tank is solely for the purpose of collecting engine fluids, no other functions (such as pressure modification) are permitted and breather connections may only be directly between the cam cover, catch tank and airbox.
-The catch tank and connections must be visible for inspection at all times (that is, not permanently built into the chassis or other parts). - 12.
-The throttle control valve must be controlled exclusively by mechanical means (ie. twistgrip and cable) operated by the rider only.
-No interruption of the mechanical connection between the rider's input and the throttle valve is allowed, and no devices may be added to the throttle cable system or to the standard throttle body to affect or control throttle valve movement.
+The catch tank and connections must be visible for inspection at all times (that is, not permanently built into the chassis or other parts).